nturley3/zeek-http-basic-auth/README.md

 # HTTP Basic Authentication Detection

 ## Purpose
-Zeek module which detects the usage of Basic Authentication on HTTP services.
+Zeek module which detects the usage of basic authentication on HTTP services.

 ## Installation/Upgrade